I remember that as a kid, Easter always seemed to sneak up on me. Observing Lent was not even a thought for me.

 I don’t like to want either.

 How many times today have you gone for your phone to check it?
 Or put your hand in your pocket to see if someone messaged?
 Or perhaps you felt bored and wanted to quickly open Facebook, Instagram or Pinterest just to scroll through something.
+Our lives are horribly loud.

 Now imagine each of those moments where your body craved occupation, or immediate knowledge and instead of satisfying that impulse you used those feelings as a natural call to prayer.